Mohammad Bagher Zolghadr: Military career

-In the early 1980s, Zolghadr co-headed Islamic Revolutionary Guard Corps' educational division.
-He later served as the commander of IRGC Irregular Warfare Headquarters, as well as Ramazan Headquarters.
-Zolghadr served as the deputy commander of the IRGC.
-In 2007, Zolghadr was appointed the deputy chief of general staff of Iranian Armed Forces for Basij-related affairs.
+During the Iran–Iraq War, he co-headed the Islamic Revolutionary Guard Corps' educational division for military training, as well as guerrilla operations.
+He later served as the commander of the IRGC Irregular Warfare Headquarters, as well as the Ramazan Headquarters, which formed the basis for the Quds Force, the IRGC’s foreign branch that conducts asymmetric warfare outside of Iran.

+He was the Chief of the Joint Staff of the IRGC from 1989 to 1997.
+Zolghadr served as the deputy commander of the IRGC from 1997 to 2005.
+In 2007, Zolghadr was appointed the deputy chief of the General Staff of the Iranian Armed Forces for Basij-related affairs.